AshampooSystems/boden/docs/docs/reference/ui/core_less.md

 # CoreLess

-Helper class to easily derive from View classes without having to create a custom Core.
+Helper class allowing you to easily create your own platform-independent composite views without having to create a specialized [`ViewCore`](view_core.md).

 ## Declaration